ferrous-systems/why-rust/src/what-is-rust.md

 > for tests.
 However, a 96-core cloud virtual machine can complete the same
 > build in less than five minutes with tests completing in 35 seconds.

+## Compile time checks vs run-time checks

+* Rust does a lot of work *up front*
 * The faster your checks run, the more productive you are!
-* Rust does a lot of work *up front*
 * Raspberry Pi 4 technically works, but it takes a while...

 ## Can I build safety-critical systems?